-Up until 23 March ship visiting took place as normal with the chaplain and our volunteers.
-Since then only the chaplain and the chairman covered emergency calls for the ships.
-Whilst last year we visited an average of 60 ships a month, 2020 visits reduced dramatically to 30 physical visits a month.
+From the second half of the year ship visiting has taken place with the chaplain and one volunteer.
+Whilst in 2019 pre-Covid we visited an average of 60 ships a month, 2020 visits reduced dramatically to 30 physical visits a month but in 2021 we have recovered to 54 visits a month.

+Forth Ports have been encouraging and supportive of our work over this last year and deserve our thanks.

 Outlined below is a brief review of the main ports that we covered: